Joan Lunden: Good Morning America

+While reporting on the TWA Flight 800 crash in 1996, Lunden spoke of her friendship with Jed Johnson who was a victim aboard the plane.
+She shared a photo of Johnson and his partner Alan Wanzenberg, and expressed her condolences.
+She referred to Wanzenberg as his domestic partner, which drew praise from Alan Klein, a spokesperson for Gay & Lesbian Alliance Against Defamation because Wanzenberg had been referred to as Johnson's "business partner" in initial reports.
+Klein said Lunden's actions were "life affirming" and partners of lesbians and gays are often ignored in news accounts of tragedies.

+Lunden left GMA after 17 years as co-host with her last day being on September 5, 1997.

 Hosting and other work

 Lunden was a host on the A&E cable network program Behind Closed Doors (originally aired on ABC as occasional primetime specials; 1996–2001), an on-location, undercover reporter program.
 She also frequently guest hosted A&E's Biography, and hosted the Newborn Channel's Parenting Minutes.
 She has also hosted Taking Care With Joan Lunden on Retirement Living TV.
 In 2014, Lunden returned to morning television as a special correspondent for NBC's Today.

 Her most recent television shows include hosting DirectTV's series Hometown Heroes and the Emmy-winning special America's Invisible Children.
 In 2021, Lunden took over as host of the public television program Second Opinion.

 Lunden also hosts Health Corner, a Lifetime series sponsored by Walgreens.
 She is currently the spokesperson for A Place for Mom, a national senior care referral service.

 She is also a public speaker in breast cancer awareness advocacy.

-London has guest-starred on episodes of Murphy Brown, Home Improvement and All My Children.
+Lunden has guest-starred on episodes of Murphy Brown, Home Improvement and All My Children.
 She also made cameo appearances in the films What About Bob?, Free Willy 2: The Adventure Home, Conspiracy Theory and Thank You for Smoking.